OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 It also doesn’t cost you any money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
 This means if we win, then you pay us out of your back benefits.
 If you do not win your benefits, then you do not pay an attorney fee.
 How much is the fee?
 It is 25% of your back benefit.

-Also, there is a fee cap set at $7200 by the SSA.
-You never pay more than the fee cap at the hearing stage of your case.
-And, 25% of your back benefit is usually less than the $7200 cap.
-You will pay the lesser amount between the fee cap and 25% of your back benefit.
+Also, the SSA has set a fee cap set of $9200.
+Therefore, you never pay more than the fee cap at the hearing stage of your case.
+And, 25% of your back benefit is usually less than the cap.
+You will pay whatever amount is less between the fee cap and 25% of your back benefit.
+And only if you win.

 We will use our skills to help you through the Social Security appeal process.
-It is our goal to make filing for SSD and SSI benefits easier for you.
+It is our goal to make filing for SSDI and SSI benefits easier for you.
 We offer a free review of your obesity case.
 Even if we don’t accept your case, we will still try to help you.

 OUR LAW FIRM CAN HELP YOU WIN YOUR OBESITY CASE

 At Cannon Disability Law, we can help you apply for obesity benefits.
 In our office, we have lawyers and staff who can help you complete your application.
-Typically, we help you file your application online on Social Security’s website.
+Typically, we help you file your application on Social Security’s website.
 Also, if you receive a denial, then we can help you appeal it.
 If you hire us, then we will appeal your case for you.

 Finally, we will use our skills to help you through the Social Security benefit process.
 Obviously, it is our goal to win your case.
-But, it also our goal to make filing for SSD and SSI benefits easier.
+But, it also our goal to make filing for SSDI and SSI benefits easier.

 As a result, we offer a free review of your case.
 If you call, then there is no pressure to become a client.
 You can ask us questions.
 We will answer.
 Even if we don’t accept your case, we will still try to help you.
 Likewise, we will answer your questions about your obesity case.